VisualSearch-GmbH/Shopware6-RecommendSimilarProducts/README.md

 ##### 2. Enable the automatic computation of recommendations
 Check the "Enabled" box in the plugin config.

-The plugin will periodically and automatically check, if all of your products have cross-sellings the defined name (see 4. in Installation).
-If one product does not have the cross-selling with the defined name, then all products within this category are selected for an update.
-The IDs, names, image urls and category of these products will be sent to an external server.
-On the server, for every product the visually closest ones will be automatically selected.
-The computed cross-sellings will be automatically uploaded to your webshop.

 ## Manual Computation of Recommendations